eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.28
+- Refresh WWB
+- Now you can Break the Mould from a Mould Maker even when construction is finished, in case things get weirdly stuck.

 ## 3.2771
 - Unbroke Achronal Dragon (oops that was a simple silly mistake which I should have spotted but didn't test because it was 'so simple' :(